licht1stein/sanskrit-desktop-dict/README.md

 ![Screenshot 01](/screenshots/01.png)

+Allows searching all 32 dictionaries simultaneously using either devanagari or IAST (the app detects the characters used and does all the transliterations automatically).

+The database file is not included in the repo (it's too large).

 ## Using the app

 You can download latest version from our [Telegram Channel](https://t.me/sanskritdesktop).
 The `pkg` file is not signed, since this is a very niche non-commercial product.
 So in order to install it you need to: